Jahnavi5989/Attendance_Tracking/README.md

 ## Future Developement Plannings
 - Trying to make it as a browser based application using django framework
-- Trying build more secured Authentication System
+- Trying to  build more secured Authentication System

 ## Things learned
 - how to prepare a proper Documentation for project